-PM Modi lays foundation stone for Light House Projects
+Light House Projects: Country has taken a different approach as PM Modi

 New Delhi, Jan 01: Prime Minister Narendra Modi on Friday virtually laid the foundation stone of the Light House Projects under the Global Housing Technology Challenge-India.

+Today, the country has taken a different approach.
+We have decided to change the approach towards housing.
+Why should the country not get better technology?"
+PM Modi said.

 The same was conceptualised by the Union Minister of Housing and Urban Affairs.
-The project aims at identifying mainstream several innovative technologies from across the the world which are sustainable and disaster resistent.
+The project aims at identifying mainstream several innovative technologies from across the the world which are sustainable and disaster resistant.

 Union minister for housing and urban affairs Hardeep Singh Puri, and chief ministers of Tripura, Uttar Pradesh, Madhya Pradesh and Gujarat, respectively were also present.